My experience learning Spanish in Antigua

 After my first trip to Central America (Panama) last year I realized two things.
 1: I really wanted to return and travel more in Central America.
 2: I should learn Spanish, because traveling is so much more fun if you speak (at least a little bit) of the local language.
 Hence I started searching the web on where would be a good place to study Spanish.

-Initially I really wanted to go to Colombia (ok, technically not Central America) and spent some time in Medellin, where I found some Spanish (group) courses.
+Initially I really wanted to go to Colombia (ok, technically not Central America) and spend some time in Medellin, where I found some Spanish (group) courses.
 But then a friend mentioned Antigua in Guatemala to me.
 A place that often came up in my google search results too as one of the best places to learn Spanish in the region.

 Why learning Spanish in (Antigua,) Guatemala?